In an emergency, dial Triple Zero (000) for police, fire and ambulance.

 - ChildWise National Child Abuse Prevention Helpline on 1800 991 099.

-Sexual abuse and assault is any unwanted sexual behaviour towards another person.
-There are different kinds of sexual violence, but all sexual violence is a serious crime.
+Sexual violence (including sexual abuse and assault) is any unwanted sexual behaviour towards another person.
+All sexual violence is unacceptable and many kinds of sexual violence are a crime in Queensland.

 Once you are out of immediate danger, you can contact the Sexual Assault Helpline on 1800 010 120 for counselling and referral.

-Read more about reporting sexual abuse and assault to police.
+Read more about reporting sexual violence to the police.

 Understand workplace harassment and how to prevent or resolve it.